clay/clay/docs/glossary.md

 ## Kiln

-The edit interface for Clay which can he found here: [https://github.com/clay/clay-kiln](https://github.com/clay/clay-kiln).
-This package is a Vue app which sits on top of your page in edit mode and generated the fields, forms and panes which users interact with.
+The edit interface for Clay which can be found here: [https://github.com/clay/clay-kiln](https://github.com/clay/clay-kiln).
+This package is a Vue app which sits on top of your page in edit mode and generates the fields, forms and panes which users interact with.
 It also supports its own plugin system so that you can customize your editing experience based on user needs.

 A user can enter edit mode in two ways: